angelrosekv/Twitter-API/README.md

 # Twitter API Interaction Assignment

 ## Introduction
-This assignment demonstrates how to interact with the Twitter API by creating and deleting tweets using a Python program.
-The goal of this project is to help students understand how to work with external APIs, use OAuth authentication, and manage API responses.
-Students will perform tasks such as posting a tweet and deleting a tweet programmatically while handling errors and rate limiting.
+This assignment detailed how to interact with the Twitter API by creating and deleting tweets using a Python program.The project helps  understand how to work with external APIs, use OAuth authentication, and manage API responses. from this assignment how to perform tasks such as posting a tweet and deleting a tweet programmatically while handling errors and rate limiting.

-By completing this assignment, students will:
+By completing this assignment,
 - Learn how to authenticate with the Twitter API using OAuth.
 - Gain experience making POST requests to create a new tweet.
 - Understand how to make DELETE requests to remove an existing tweet.